KaveriBridge/EnglishGrammar/8th/2nd-lang/prose-chapter1.md

 ### Task 2.
 F ill in the blanks using ‘a’, ‘an’ or ‘the’ only where necessary.
 If no article is necessary write (Ø) in the blank.
 #### 1. Abdul is .............. excellent football player.
 As ...............student, he won many prizes.
 Now he has joined. ........... multinational company. .......... company encourages him to play for ...........state level tournaments.

-Abdul is __an__ excellent football player.
-As ...............student, he won many prizes.
-Now he has joined. ........... multinational company. .......... company encourages him to play for ...........state level tournaments.
+Abdul is ....an.... excellent football player.
+As ....a... student, he won many prizes.
+Now he has joined ...a... multinational company. ..The... company encourages him to play for ....the...state level tournaments.

 #### 2. ....
 Democracy is .........best form of government for, all ......people have ....... right to vote.
 Even in ........ emergency,......... people do not lose their ........ rights, in that form of government.

+....
+Democracy is ..the...best form of government for, all ..the..people have ..the.. right to vote.
+Even in ...an... emergency,....the.. people do not lose their ........ rights, in that form of government.

 #### 3. .........
 Peter lives in .......... same locality as I do.
 His father is .........
+Assistant Engineer.
+He loves ....... music and ........ sports.
+His most favourite sports is ....... cricket.

+.........
+Peter lives in ....the... same locality as I do.
+His father is ...an...
 Assistant Engineer.
 He loves ....... music and ........ sports.
 His most favourite sports is ....... cricket.